nhn/tui.jsdoc-template/README.md

 }
 ```
 **Please note:**
- The version switcher gets the version for the via Git tags.
+ * The version switcher gets the versions via Git tags.
 But JSDoc only generates the current sources.
+So keep in mind that you have to generate the docs for each tag.
+Otherwise switching versions will lead to 404 errors.
+ * You have to provide the current version via `opts.package`.
+See example configuration below.

 ### Example configuration